Online tax accounts

 In addition to the personal tax account, HMRC online services allow you to access a range of other online services including:

-- Self assessment – Submit your self assessment tax return (you must register for self assessment first).
+- Self assessment – Submit your self assessment tax return.

 - Construction industry scheme (CIS) – Find out what you must do as a contractor.